James Walker (footballer, born 1987): Charlton Athletic

 Walker was released by Charlton in 2006, but was invited back on a trial by new manager Iain Dowie during pre-season, and he impressed by scoring against Millwall, Germinal Beerschot and Hibernian, earning a new one-year contract.

-He has loan spells with Hartlepool United, Bristol Rovers (where he scored his first career goal against Boston United), Leyton Orient, Notts County and Yeovil Town.
+He had loan spells with Hartlepool United, Bristol Rovers (where he scored his first career goal against Boston United), Leyton Orient, Notts County and Yeovil Town.
 He is a former England under-18 international.

 On 23 November 2006, Walker joined Leyton Orient on a two-month loan deal.
 He scored with his final touch for the club in a 5–2 away win against Millwall on 20 February 2007.
 He joined Notts County on loan in March 2007 and later joined Yeovil Town on a three-month loan in October 2007.
-There is a popular chant that fans scream at his matches which is "We appreciate James".
-There are even multiple facebook groups called "The James Appreciation Club".

 Southend United

 After returning in January 2008, he was close to joining another League One side, Southend United, for £200,000.
 However, the move was cancelled after he was discovered to have an irregular heart rhythm after he failed a medical.
 The following month he was signed on loan by Southend, and scored on his debut against AFC Bournemouth.

 At the start of Southend's 2008–09 season, Walker was used as a winger rather than a striker.
 On 13 December 2008, in the club's League One game against Huddersfield Town, Walker missed a penalty which would have put Southend on level terms, instead Southend slipped to a 1–0 defeat.
 On 20 January 2009, Walker came off the bench against Leyton Orient to rescue a point in the sixth minute of injury time with an individual effort after taking on four defenders.

 On 22 September 2009, Walker joined Hereford United on a month's loan spell.
 He made his debut in a 4–1 loss to Rochdale on 26 September 2009.
 He then scored his first goal against Dagenham & Redbridge on 3 October 2009, and his second goal followed three days later in a Football League Trophy tie against Aldershot Town.

-Hereford were keen to extend Walker's loan but after his initial month he wanted to return to Southend to fight for his place in their side.